mislav/hub/README.md

 simply adds and improves.

-INSTALL
+Install
 -------

-hub can be installed using homebrew:
+hub can be installed using rubygems:

-    $ brew install hub

-It can also be installed with rubygems:

-    $ gem install ron
+    $ gem install hub -s http://gemcutter.org/

 Or installed from source: